apinto/CiscoFTD_Elephant_Flows/README.md

    ```

 This unified elephant flow detection system provides network operations teams with comprehensive analysis capabilities for Cisco ASA connection data, combining traditional detection methods with ASA-native intelligence for unprecedented accuracy and operational value.

+---

+## ⚠️ **DISCLAIMER**

+**USE AT YOUR OWN RISK**

+This software is provided "AS IS" without warranty of any kind.
+The authors and contributors make no representations or warranties regarding the accuracy, reliability, or suitability of this tool for any purpose.

+**Important Considerations:**

+- **Network Impact**: This tool analyzes network connection data but does not directly modify network configurations.
+However, decisions made based on its output could impact network operations.

+- **Data Sensitivity**: Connection data may contain sensitive network information.
+Ensure proper handling and storage of exported data according to your organization's security policies.

+- **Analysis Accuracy**: While this tool has been extensively tested, network analysis results should always be validated against multiple sources and interpreted by qualified network professionals.

+- **Production Use**: Test thoroughly in non-production environments before using in production networks.
+Understand the tool's behavior with your specific data formats and network configurations.

+- **Compliance**: Ensure usage complies with your organization's policies, regulatory requirements, and applicable laws regarding network monitoring and data analysis.

+**The user assumes full responsibility for:**
+- Proper tool configuration and usage
+- Validation of analysis results
+- Network changes made based on tool output
+- Data security and compliance requirements
+- Any direct or indirect consequences of using this tool

+**Recommended Best Practices:**
+- Always cross-validate results with other network analysis tools
+- Test in lab environments before production use
+- Have qualified network engineers review analysis results
+- Maintain backups of configuration before making network changes
+- Follow your organization's change management procedures

+By using this tool, you acknowledge that you have read, understood, and accept these terms and limitations.